Is Croatia In Winter A Good Idea? Yes. Here’s Why & Where To Go

 Soak In Hot Springs

-There’s no better way to escape the sometimes low temperature in Croatia in January than soaking in a natural hot tub.
+There’s no better way to escape the low temperature in Croatia in January than soaking in a natural hot tub.
 Another fabulous option when visiting Croatia in winter is one of its natural hot springs and, of course, the thermal spas built around them.
 The rates at these resorts are usually excellent during the off-season, so why not try them?

 Most of the thermal spas in Croatia have been used since Roman times, so you might absorb some history while soaking up the mineral-rich hot waters.
-The thermal spas offer reasonably priced luxury accommodation during winter and will even throw in extra services!
+The thermal spas offer reasonably priced luxury accommodations during winter and will even throw in extra services!

 Reputable spas include: